-At September 30, 2023 and 2022, we had cash and cash equivalents and a short-term investment, collectively, of \$712,906 and \$582,776, respectively.
-At December 31, 2022 and 2021, we had cash and cash equivalents and a short-term investment, collectively, of \$582,776 and \$13,024,381, respectively.
-However, for the nine months ended September 30,2023 and 2022 we reported a net loss of \$12,683,098 and \$3,064,019, respectively, and used \$4,671,862 and \$5,553,160 of cash for operations, respectively.
-For the fiscal years ended December 31, 2022 and 2021, we reported a net loss of \$7,089,242 and \$5,908,372, respectively, and used \$5,630,614 and \$662,759 of cash for operations, respectively.
-If we are not successful with our efforts to increase revenue, we may from time to time experience a shortfall in cash.
-If there is a shortfall, we may be forced to reduce operating expenses, among other steps, all of which would have a material adverse effect on our operations going forward.
-On December 15, 2023, Mr. Galvin voluntarily deferred his salary for the December 15, 2023 and December 31, 2023 pay periods as a cost saving measure.
+Although we are attempting to curtail our expenses, there is no guarantee that we will be able to reduce these expenses significantly. (n December 15, 2023, Mr. Galvin voluntarily deferred his salary for the December 15, 2023 and December 31, 2023 pay periods as a cost saving measure.
 In addition, on December 14, 2023, Mr. Galvin loaned \$75,000 to the Company.
 The loan will be interest free (subject, however to any interest which may be imputed under applicable income tax laws) and is due and payable by December 14, 2024.
 Our cash used in operations for the nine months ended September 30, 2023 was \$(4,671,862) primarily due to our net loss.
 During the nine months ended September 30, 2023, we financed our operations from proceeds of short-term notes payables and warrants.
-Subsequent to the end of the quarter we have continued to finance our operations form the issuance of notes such as the Debentures in addition to cash advance agreements such as the Cash Advance Agreement pursuant to which SG Building and SG Echo, LLC sold to the lender \$300,000 of their future receivables for a purchase price of \$200,000, less underwriting fees and expenses paid, for net funds provided of \$
+Subsequent to the end of the quarter we have continued to finance our operations form the issuance of notes such as the Debentures in addition to cash advance agreements such as the Cash Advance Agreement pursuant to which SG Building and SG Echo, LLC sold to the lender \$300,000 of their future receivables for a purchase price of \$200,000, less underwriting fees and expenses paid, for net funds provided of \$190,000.

-We may also seek to obtain debt or additional equity financing to meet any cash shortfalls both in the public company or our subsidiaries.
+We may seek to obtain additional debt or equity financing to meet any cash shortfalls both in the public company or our subsidiaries.
 The type, timing and terms of any financing we may select will depend on, among other things, our cash needs, the availability of other financing sources and prevailing conditions in the financial markets.
 However, there can be no assurance that we will be able to secure additional funds if needed and that, if such funds are available, the terms or conditions would be acceptable to us, especially in light of the fact that our ability to sell securities registered on our registration statement on Form S-3 will be limited until such time as we are S-3 eligible and thereafter when the market value of our voting securities held by non-affiliates is \$75 million or more.
 If we are unable to secure additional financing, further reduction in operating expenses might need to be substantial in order for us to ensure enough liquidity to sustain our operations.
 Any equity financing would be dilutive to our stockholders.
 If we incur debt, we will likely be subject to restrictive covenants that significantly limit our operating flexibility and require us to encumber our assets.
 If we fail to raise sufficient funds and continue to incur losses, our ability to fund our operations, take advantage of strategic opportunities, or otherwise respond to competitive pressures will be significantly limited.
 While the Debenture is outstanding, we are prohibited from entering into any variable rate transactions and from incurring or suffering to exist debt other than certain specified permitted debt.
 Any of the above limitations could force us to significantly curtail or cease our operations, and you could lose all of your investment in our Common Stock.
 These circumstances have raised substantial doubt about our ability to continue as a going concern, and continued cash losses may risk our status as a going concern.
-Our consolidated financial statements do not include any adjustments that might be necessary should we be unable to continue as a going concern.
+Our consolidated financial statements do not include any adjustments that might be necessa